kollective-networks/kltv.kombine/doc/api.md

 Returns: The KList array

+##### M:Kltv.Kombine.Types.KValue.ToArgs
+ Converts the KValue to a list of arguments It will split the string by spaces, but it will keep the quoted strings as one argument.
+Returns: The created list with the arguments

 ##### M:Kltv.Kombine.Types.KValue.WithExtension(System.String)
  If the value can be considered as a file, it will return the file name with extension changed
 - n: New extension to be applied<br>